epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/new-date-time-api/java/README.md

 - Open the DateHandler class
 - Type in the chat window:

-> Rewrite the above code to use the java.time package
+> Refactor the code to use the java.time package

-- Change the processPayment method to the suggested method
+- Change the class implementation to the suggested implementation
 - Add all necessary imports

 </details>